Table of Contents

 save

 Begin a new level of temporary definitions.
 A subsequent clear command (see above) will purge all definitions made after the most recent save (or the beginning of the interactive session).
-See the DEFINITION LEVELS AND OVERRIDE MODE section below for details.
+See the DEFINITION LEVELS section below for details.

 stats [on|off]